swsms/web-quiz-engine/README.md

 ## Description

 At this stage, the service API supports creating, getting, and solving quizzes.
-Each quiz has an id, title, text, some options and only one correct answer.
+Each quiz has an id, title, text, some options.
+Some of the options are correct (from 0 to all).
 The answer is not returned in the API.

 ## Operations and their results